janechu/static-docs/README.md

-# static-docs
+# Static Docs

-A static documentation site for mono-repositories
+A static documentation site.
+Useful for integration with GitHub pages.